Makanz/chartjs-plugin-trendline/README.md

 # chartjs-plugin-trendline

 This plugin draws an linear trendline in your Chart.
+Made for Chart.js > 2.0

 ## Configuration